dentarg/auth0-blog/_posts/2017-11-08-whats-new-in-angular5.markdown

 - authentication
 related:
 - 2017-09-20-rxjs-advanced-tutorial-with-angular-web-speech-part-1
-- 2017-06-28-real-world-angular-series-part-1
+- 2017-06-13-whats-new-in-node8-and-npm5
-- 2017-02-13-making-use-of-rxjs-angular
+- 2017-10-26-whats-new-in-react16
 ---

 ---

-**TL;DR:** Angular is an all-encompassing JavaScript framework that is massively used all over the world by developers for building web, desktop and mobile applications.
+**TL;DR:** Angular is an all-encompassing JavaScript framework that is massively used all over the world by developers for building web, desktop, and mobile applications.
 In this article, I'll cover the new features in Angular 5 and several other changes and deprecations.

 ---